Understand

 [edit]Camping

-• The free camp sites - There is a designated areas located near the main parking area.
-There are no designated sites but you can drive in on rough dirt trail.
+[edit]- 1 Dispersed Camping Area.
+There is a designated camping area located immediately east of the main parking area.
+There are no designated sites but you can drive through the rough dirt trail to find a flat area.
 Portable toilets are nearby but there is no running water, no picnic tables and no fires are allowed.
 The area can become quite busy during long weekends or when there are big concerts held at the nearby amphitheater in George.

-• Wanapum State Park - Approximately ten miles from Frenchman Coulee is Wanapum State Park.
+- 2 Wanapum State Park (south of Vantage, about 10 miles from Frenchman Coulee).
 There are 50 camp sites that are quite nice, situated along the Columbia River (Wanapum Lake) and lined with trees.
 Tent and RV sites are available and all cost $22/night.
 Reservations can be made online for an additional $7 fee.
 The sites are almost completely booked up during the weekends over the summer.

-• There are also several campgrounds located in and around the Vantage, George, and Quincy townships.
+- There are also several campgrounds located in and around Vantage, George, and Quincy.

 The wind in this area is notorious for picking up from nothing into gale force winds.
 Tie your tent down and inspect the trees in your vicinity for rot and the potential for them to blow over.